Ziggo Dome: Notable events

-The Ziggo Dome has been heavily used for concerts; as of 2017, it ranks behind Madison Square Garden, SSE Hydro, Manchester Arena, and the O2 Arena London as the 5th busiest concert venue in the world.
+The Ziggo Dome has been heavily used for concerts; as of 2017, it ranks behind Madison Square Garden, SSE Hydro, Manchester Arena, and the O2 Arena as the 5th busiest concert venue in the world.

+The first concert was held on 24 June 2012 by Dutch singer Marco Borsato.
+The first international act to play the Ziggo Dome was Pearl Jam on 26 June 2012.

+In 2014, the Ziggo Dome Awards were announced, recognizing artists who performed at the arena.

 From 2016, the final of the Korfbal League, the highest Korfball league in the Netherlands, will take place in the Ziggo Dome until 2019.
 This was announced by the Dutch governing body of korfball KNKV in July 2015.
 Previously, the event was held for over 30 years in Rotterdam Ahoy.

 On 18 May 2018, and 12 November 2019, American professional wrestling promotion WWE held two house shows at the Ziggo Dome, of which the first being a SmackDown Live house show.

 The Ziggo Dome were one of the two venues that were part of the 2022 UEFA Futsal Championship where Group Stage and Knockout Futsal matches took place between 19 January to 6 February 2022.

+Porcupine Tree's reunion tour show at the Ziggo Dome on 7 November 2022 was released as a live album, Closure/Continuation.Live, on 8 December 2023.